hauntshadow/CS3535/res_mod5/README.md

-# res_mod4
+# res_mod5

-This program is designed to take an array of song segment data, and time how long it takes to calculate the distance between pairs of segments.
+This program is designed to take an array of song segment data, and run a K-Means clustering algorithm on the dataset.
 Each segment consists of :

 1. 12 Numbers for pitch
 2. 12 Numbers for timbre